AdamSobieski/adamsobieski.github.io/metamathematics/index.md

     } }
 ```

-Content which matches a pattern is copied from an old set of expressions, table of rows, or graph into a different and new set of expressions, table of rows, or graph.
+Contents, e.g., expressions, rows, or subgraphs, which match a specified pattern are copied from an old set of expressions, table of rows, or graph into a different and new set of expressions, table of rows, or graph.

 ## Iterated Computation